virmis/packer/README.md

     $ packer build prometheus.json

-After you launch you image, you need to open *Inbound Custom TCP rule* *Port Range 9090* in your security group.
+You need to open *Inbound Custom TCP rule* *Port Range 9090* in your EC2 security group.

 Prometheus will now be reachable at http://your_aws_ebs_public_dns:9090/.